Home Services Laparoscopic Surgery for Stress Urinary Incontinence

 During the procedure, the surgeon makes a few small incisions in the lower abdomen and inserts a laparoscope, which is a thin tube with a camera and light at the end, to visualize the pelvic organs.
 The surgeon then places a sling made of synthetic material around the urethra and attaches it to the pelvic bone to provide support.

-1. Severe or persistent urinary leakage that interferes with daily activities or causes emotional distress.
+1. Leakage during coughing, sneezing or straining that interferes with daily activities or causes emotional distress.

 2. Failure to achieve satisfactory improvement with conservative treatments.